pinedevelop/warnmybug/README.md

 to contribute with our project, take some considerations:

-- If you have any question or anything you wanna discuss, please, open a github issue and let's discuss that
+- If you have any question or anything you wanna discuss, please, open a github issue and let's discuss that :)
 - We love tests and we have up to 90% covered, please be a good person and keep it high

+***

+Nós vamos amar se você nos ajudar a transformar o warnmybug em um grande projeto

+Para contribuir com nosso projeto, leve em consideração alguns pontos:

+- Se você tiver alguma dúvida ou questão que gostaria de discturi, abra uma issue no github para podermos disctuir isso :)
+- Nós amamos testes, nós temos uma cobertura acima de 90%, por favor seja uma boa pessoa e mantenha isso alto.